malgamves/AutoAttendance-Checker/README.md

-# AutoAttendance Checker Version 1
+# AutoAttendance Checker
 This is a script that will automatically check your college attendance on PUMIS for Parul University students.
 # Installastion
 1. Install Python 3.6 [here](https://www.python.org/downloads/release/python-364/).

 2. Install PyAutoGui using [this](https://github.com/asweigart/pyautogui/blob/master/README.md) tutorial.

-# Use
+# How to use this thing
 1. After Python and PyAutoGui are installed, make sure you have a Chrome installled on your computer.
 If not then you can [download](https://www.google.com/chrome/) it.
 Alternatively, you can replace `pg.typewrite('chrome', interval = 0.2)` with a `pg.typewrite('**Your browser choice**', interval = 0.2)`i.e for <br>- Microsoft Edge, `pg.typewrite('edge', interval = 0.2)` will work. <br>- Firefox, `pg.typewrite('firefox', interval = 0.2)` will work.<br>
 Currently only these browsers on the Windows OS are supported.<br><br>
 `interval` is the amount of time it will take for each letter to typed, add a lower value to make the typing faster and a higher one to make it slower.
 I used `interval = 0.2` as it is more realistic.